Skip to main content

 What changed.

 Customer-facing changes, in reverse-chronological order.
 SDK releases, pricing changes, security posture updates, self-hosted-tier adjustments.
-Engineering-internal changes (refactors, test fixtures, observability work) live in the verification log inside the repo, not here.
+Internal engineering changes (code restructuring, test tooling, monitoring work) are tracked in our internal logs, not here.

 1. launch